Skip to main content

 Capabilities

-AlphaSOC identifies malicious behaviors, data exfiltration, and policy violations by analyzing structured telemetry across hybrid environments.
-It provides high-fidelity alerts in real time and supports retrospective detection, custom rule creation, and broad interoperability with your security stack.
+AlphaSOC identifies malicious behaviors, data exfiltration, and policy violations by analyzing structured telemetry across identity, cloud, application, network, and endpoint sources.
+The platform produces high-fidelity OCSF detection findings in real time and supports retrospective detection, custom rule creation via Sigma, and broad interoperability with your security stack.

 Platform Coverage

-Telemetry is normalized upon ingestion and analyzed consistently across all supported formats.
+Telemetry is normalized to OCSF upon ingestion and analyzed consistently across all supported formats.
+For the full list of supported data origins, see the Data Origins page.

 Detection Capabilities